TritonDataCenter/manta/docs/operator-guide/architecture.md

 * **minnow**: a small Node service that periodically reports storage capacity data into the metadata tier so that the front door knows how much capacity each storage node has.
-* **rebalancer-agent**: a small Rust service that processes object copy requests coming from the rebalancer.

-The **rebalancer** or **rebalancer manager** is a separate service running outside of the storage zones which orchestrates the migration of objects between storage zones.
-The service allows an operator to evacuate an entire storage zone in the event of hardware outage or planned replacement.

 ## Metadata tier

 The metadata tier is itself made up of three levels:

-* "postgres" and "buckets-postgres" zones, which run instances of the postgresql database
+* "postgres" zones, which run instances of the postgresql database
-* "moray" and "buckets-mdapi" zones, which run key-value stores on top of postgres
+* "moray" zones, which run key-value stores on top of postgres
-* "electric-moray" and "buckets-mdplacement" zones, which handle sharding of metadata requests
+* "electric-moray" zones, which handle sharding of metadata requests

 ### Postgres, replication, and sharding